nydailynews/stat-tracker/README.md

   * [Each instance of the article URL in the head](blob/master/www/broncos-sacks-2016.html#L9)
   * [Each instance of the old year in the body](blob/master/www/broncos-sacks-2016.html#L151)
 6. Add the new html file to the repo, upload it to extras (in the app folder, in stat-tacker).
+7. Update [deploy.bash](blob/master/deploy.bash) with the names of the two new tabs.
-7. SSH to prod, cd to the project directory, activate the virtual env and run ./deploy.bash
+8. SSH to prod, cd to the project directory, activate the virtual env and run ./deploy.bash

 # License

 The MIT License (MIT)

-Copyright © 2015-2016 The Denver Post
+Copyright © 2015-2017 The Denver Post

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal